Q: Our baby arrived ahead of schedule and we feel completely unprepared right now - what do we need?!

 The hospital will send you off with a baby cap, receiving blankets, pacifiers, little kimono shirts, diapers, (be sure to grab the disposable mesh underwear) so here’s what you really need:

 You will also notice your newborn sleeps soundly ON you, but less so off you.
 Again, they prefer to have human touch.
-They are biologically programed to be near humans, or they can’t survive - so they will sleep more soundly and for longer when they are on you.
+They are biologically programmed to be near humans, or they can’t survive - so they will sleep more soundly when they are on you.
 However, it isn’t safe to let a newborn sleep on you when you’re asleep - so we replicate that feeling in various ways, like swaddling.

 2. The Swaddle.
 Swaddles are essential.
 They keep babies from throwing their arms up constantly and startling themselves.
 They keep babies cozy and tightly squeezed just like they were in utero.
 Babies universally sleep better in a swaddle when they sleep on their backs, which is the only safe way for a baby to sleep.
-The “Swaddle Me” brand is inexpensive and quite petite—perfect for babies under 8 lbs.
-Plus there’s not a ton of extra material to overheat them.
+The “Swaddle Me” brand is inexpensive and for babies under 8 lbs they make a simple swaddle called the "POD".
 You can use the receiving blankets they give you from the hospital, but a velcro-type swaddle is easier to manage especially in the middle of the night.
 Remember no hats for overnight sleep.

 EVERYTHING ELSE CAN WAIT.